jermp/tongrams/python/readme.md

     $ python test_after_install.py

-The python wrapper should be generalized to support all data structures (currently supports only the pef_trie)
+The python wrapper should be generalized to support all data structures (currently supports only the `pef_trie` with `PSEF` ranks).